-- Mermaid Swimming- You can have sessions of lesson and rent your tails at the Philippines Mermaid Swimming Academy for P1500.
+- Mermaid Swimming- You can have sessions of lessons and rent your tails at the Philippines Mermaid Swimming Academy for P1500.

-Some activities will require you to go Bulabog Beach.
-It is a beach few steps away from the White Beach.
+Some activities will require you to go to Bulabog Beach.
+It is a beach a few steps away from the White Beach.

 Night Outs/ Clubbing and Party

-If you want to chill and relax or have a drink with your companions there are numerous place to go while having a fun conversation and feel the cold breeze of wind at night.
+If you want to chill and relax or have a drink with your companions there are numerous places to go while having a fun conversation and feeling the cold breeze of the wind at night.

 Crystal Cove is one of the islands to visit.
 You need to pay 200 pesos for the entrance fee.

 There are plenty of caves to visit in here too.
 The water is refreshing and clean.